 For $2.49 these are an awesome find for an easy dinner or delicious appetizer.
 Five come in a package making this a pretty affordable item.

 Would I buy this again?
 I've already purchased Trader Joe's Taiwanese Green Onion Pancakes a few times since they hit shelves.
 These are excellent.
-They are as good as any I've had from local Asian grocery stores.
+They are as good as any I've had from local Asian grocery stores' frozen food.
 And yes, these are made in Taiwan.

 Did you try it?
 Let me know what you think in the comments section!

 Here is what you can expect if you purchase this product:

 Packaging of Trader Joe's Taiwanese Green Onion Pancakes:

 Trader Joe's Scallion Pancake ingredients, cooking instructions, and nutritional facts:

 Want to see more items I've reviewed from Trader Joe's?
 Click on Thoughts & Reviews of Trader Joe’s for a searchable list.

 Don't forget to share your thoughts by going to the "user review" at the bottom of the box (click on the number of stars you believe this product deserves) and leave a comment below.